nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 We can define multiple `@Query()` resolver functions (both within this class, and in any other resolver class), and they will be aggregated into a single **Query type** definition in the generated SDL along with the appropriate entries in the resolver map.
 This allows you to define queries close to the models and services that they use, and to keep them well organized in modules.

-In the above examples, the `@Query()` decorator generates a query type name based on the method name.
+In the above examples, the `@Query()` decorator generates a GraphQL schema query type name based on the method name.
 For example, consider the following construction from the example above:

 ```typescript
   @Query(returns => Author)